Slow Cooker Buttery Butternut Squash for a Crowd

 Butternut squash isn’t a low-carb food, but it’s approved for Phase 2 or 3 of the South Beach diet (without butter!)
 It’s a bit of a diet indulgence for me, although most experts say butternut squash has a medium glycemic index, but a low glycemic load.
-Personally I consider it to be a healthy treat, but it’s something where I’d watch my portion size, especially for this version with butter.
+Personally I consider it to be a healthy treat, but Slow Cooker Buttery Butternut Squash for a Crowd is a dish where I’d watch my portion size, especially for this version with butter.

 Find More Recipes Like This One:

 Use the Recipes by Diet Type photo index pages to find more recipes suitable for a specific eating plan.
 You might also like to Follow Kalyn’s Kitchen on Pinterest to see all the good recipes I’m sharing there.
 Click for Slow Cooker / Pressure Cooker Recipes on my other site!